 The feeling of numbness and/or tingly after surgery is a normal side effect.
 This can last anywhere from a few hours until 24 hours after surgery.
 However, for an ACL reconstruction these effects may last for a longer period of time.
 This is especially true if you received a hamstring tendon autograft for your ACL reconstruction.
 There may be potential damage to your saphenous nerve, which is a sensory nerve, which can cause the numbness or tingling you are feeling.
 If there is injury to the nerve, these symptoms decrease the most 6-12 months after surgery, but have the potential to last permanently.
 It is rare for the numbness to be permanent and in most cases the area of numbness is quite small.

-The Curovate app provides a step by step guide that will help you along your ACL recovery.
-There are options for whatever ACL rehab you need, with options of non-surgical, pre-surgical, a patellar tendon graft, and hamstring graft.
-If you received a quadriceps tendon or cadaver graft, then you can also select the patellar tendon option, because the precautions for rehabilitation and all of the necessary exercises are the same for all 3.
+The Curovate physical therapy app provides a step-by-step guide that will help you along your ACL recovery journey.
+There are options for whatever ACL rehab you need, with options of non-surgical, pre-surgical, a patellar tendon graft, quad tendon graft, cadaver or allograft and hamstring tendon graft.
 Curovate includes daily exercise reminders, video guided exercises, and can accurately measure your ability to bend and straighten your knee.
-The Curovate app is available to download, just click the link below to get your recovery started today!
+The Curovate physical therapy app is available to download, just click the link below to get your recovery started today!

 1. Horteur, C., Cavalié, G., Gaulin, B., Cohen Bacry, M., Morin, V., Cavaignac, E., & Pailhé, R. (2020).
 Saphenous nerve injury after anterior cruciate ligament reconstruction: Reduced numbness area after ligamentoplasty using quadriceps tendon compared with hamstring tendon.
 The Knee, 27(4), 1151–1157.